 It's advisable to revalue your estate on a regular basis so that you are aware of your inheritance liability on death.

-How you want to your estate to be divided
+Details on how you wish your estate to be divided

 - who do you want to benefit from your Will and what share should they receive